WFTW: History

-Weekends feature shows on money, health, real estate, technology and guns.
-Weekend programs include Kim Komando, "Meet The Press" and repeats of weekday shows.
-Most hours begin with world and national news from ABC News Radio.

-History of call letters

-WFTW first signed on the air on It was owned by Vacationland Broadcasting of Fort Walton Beach.
+WFTW first signed on the air on November 20, 1953 It was owned by Vacationland Broadcasting of Fort Walton Beach.
 The station was originally a daytimer, required to go off the air at night.
 It later got permission to operate at night at reduced power.
 WFTW originally had a middle of the road format of popular music, news and sports.
 It added an FM station in 1965, WFTW-FM, which today is WKSM.

 On February 28, 1979, WFTW's call letters were changed to WDIS, but they were changed back to WFTW on the first day of 1981.
 The call letters WFTW earlier were assigned to a station in Fort Wayne, Indiana, that began broadcasting August 10, 1947.